nodejs/node-v0.x-archive/doc/api/stream.markdown

 ### readable.unshift(chunk)

 * `chunk` {Buffer | null | String} Chunk of data to unshift onto the read queue
-* return {Boolean} Whether or not more pushes should be performed
+* return {Boolean} Whether or not more unshifts or pushes should be performed

 Note: **This function should usually be called by Readable consumers, NOT by implementors of Readable subclasses.**  It does not indicate